gaetanserre/KernelLift/README.md

-# Kernel-Lift
+# Eq-Lift

-Tactics for unifying universe levels when working with probability kernels in Lean.
+Tactics for unifying universe levels of equality statements in Lean 4.

 ## Description

-Kernel-Lift provides two complementary tactics for working with probability kernels:
+Eq-Lift provides two complementary tactics for working with equality statements:

-- **`kernel_lift` tactic**: Lifts kernels to a common universe level.
-When working with kernels of different universe levels, this tactic automatically transforms them to operate at a unified level.
+- The **`lift_eq` tactic**: Lifts both sides of an equality statement to a common universe level.
+The tactic automatically propagates the lifting throughout operators and primitives, ensuring that the entire expression is consistently lifted.
+It is made to be modular and can be extended to handle new types, operators, and primitives as needed.

-- **`kernel_unlift` tactic**: Reverses the lifting process.
-Transforms lifted kernels back to their original universe levels.
+- The **`unlift_eq` tactic**: Reverses the lifting process.
+Transforms lifted equality statements back to their original universe levels, ensuring that the expressions are returned to their initial form.

-These tactics handle several kernel operations and primitives: composition, parallel composition, product, identity, discard, copy, and swap.
+For now, these tactics work with probability kernels, but can easily be extended to other types of expressions.
+See [`KernelLift.lean`](EqLift/Tactic/Kernel/KernelLift.lean) and [`KernelUnlift.lean`](EqLift/Tactic/Kernel/KernelUnlift.lean) for a detailed implementation of the tactics for probability kernels.

 ## Usage